F.A.Q. - 6. Compile Problems - General

 configuration script finds headers and libraries in

-If you are having problems with a build that aren't covered by another
+And if you are having problems with a build that aren't covered by another

-/usr/local to something else, e.g.:
+to something else, e.g.:

 sudo mv /usr/local /usr/local.moved

-do your build, and then put /usr/local
+do your build, and then you can put /usr/local

 back: